Philosophy of suicide

 In ethics and other branches of philosophy, suicide poses difficult questions, answered differently by various philosophers.
 The French essayist, novelist, and playwright Albert Camus (1913–1960) began his philosophical essay The Myth of Sisyphus with the famous line "There is but one truly serious philosophical problem and that is suicide."
 (Il n'y a qu'un problème philosophique vraiment sérieux : c'est le suicide.).

 Philosophical stances on suicide can be divided into two broad groups.
-Religious philosophy almost universally condemns suicide, while nonreligious stances tend towards toleration, with some seeing it as laudatory, depending on circumstance.
+Religious philosophy commonly, although not universally, condemns suicide, while nonreligious stances tend towards toleration, with some seeing it as laudatory, depending on circumstance.
 Utilitarianism offers perhaps a confusing stance.
 For example, using Jeremy Bentham's hedonistic calculus, it may be concluded that although suicide offers utility by ending personal suffering, the grief it causes others may outweigh its utility.
 The calculation cannot be determined at a philosophical level.

+The Death of Socrates by Jacques-Louis David, 1787.
+Socrates was condemned to death by hemlock poisoning.
+As Plato recounts in the Apology, he could have avoided the sentence but chose to submit to it and die.

 Arguments against suicide

 Common philosophical opinion of suicide since modernization reflected a spread in cultural beliefs of western societies that suicide is immoral and unethical.
 One popular argument is that many of the reasons for committing suicide—such as depression, emotional pain, or economic hardship—are transitory and can be ameliorated by therapy and through making changes to some aspects of one's life.
 A common adage in the discourse surrounding suicide prevention sums up this view: "Suicide is a permanent solution to a temporary problem."
 However, the argument against this is that while emotional pain may seem transitory to most people, in other cases it may be extremely difficult or even impossible to resolve, even through counseling or lifestyle change, depending upon the severity of the affliction and the person's ability to cope with their pain.
 Examples of this are incurable disease or lifelong mental illness.